 Priorities are assigned according to Cahn-Ingold-Prelog rules, starting from 1.
-The least priority groups are always pointed away from the viewer.
+The least-priority groups are always pointed away from the viewer.
 There is either a chance of clockwise or counterclockwise priority order in that molecule.
-If the rotation is clockwise, the configuration is R (from Latin word rectus, which means right).
+If the rotation is clockwise, the configuration is R (from the Latin word rectus, which means right).
 If the rotation is counter-clockwise, the configuration is S (from the Latin word sinister, which means left).

 - Cahn-Ingold-Prelog priority rules have been adopted by the International Union of Pure and Applied Chemistry (IUPAC).